How to make a ground oven

 Step 2 – Rock lining

 You can use any kind of rocks for lining the bottom and edges of your hole, but be careful not to use any rocks that contain flint as these can sometimes explode when they get hot enough.
 It’s also a good idea to avoid using rocks from the bottom of any kind of body of water, including rivers and the sea as these can sometimes also crack open with considerable force on heating.
 Line the bottom and sides of the hole with your rocks which should match the size of what you’re cooking.
-The larger the stone the longer it will hold the heat but the longer it will take to get hot enough, also very large rocks get a little to hot and would scorch something like a rabbit, so use the right sized rocks for your food.
+The larger the stone the longer it will hold the heat but the longer it will take to get hot enough, also very large rocks get a little too hot and would scorch something like a rabbit, so use the right-sized rocks for your food.

 Step 3 – Heating

-Make a fire in your rock-lined hole and keep it burning for a preferably at least an hour.
+Make a fire in your rock-lined hole and keep it burning for preferably at least an hour.
 After the fire is going put a few extra rocks on top, which will be used later to lay on top of your food, but be careful not to smother the flames.

 Step 4 – Cleaning out and filling in